influxdata/docs-v2/content/v2.0/query-data/flux/calculate-percentages.md

 #### Pivot is more performant
 `pivot()` only has to read and operate on a single stream of data.
-`join()` requires two streams of data and the overhead of reading and combing both streams can be high, especially for larger data sets.
+`join()` requires two streams of data and the overhead of reading and combining both streams can be significant, especially for larger data sets.

 #### Use join for multiple data sources
 `join()` is really only necessary when querying data from multiple buckets or